Leonard D. Carmichael Community Service Scholarship

-To provide four year scholarships to Rochelle High School graduating seniors who are engaged in community service.
-The award is renewable for up to four years as long as the recipient maintains at least 2.3/4.0 GPA.
+To provide four year scholarships to Rochelle Township High School graduating seniors who are engaged in community service.

-- Be a graduating Rochelle High School senior;
+- Be a graduating Rochelle Township High School senior;

-- Be nominated by the Rochelle High School’s principal;
+- Be nominated by the Rochelle Township High School’s principal;

 - Have a record of community service; and

 - Have financial need.

-Renewable for four years as long as criteria are met.
+Renewable for four years as long as the recipient maintains at least a 2.3/4.0 GPA.

 Leonard Carmichael was born in 1920, attended a small one-room school house, and graduated from Rochelle High School at the age of 16.
 Farming and raising livestock were all Leonard ever knew growing up.
 Along with the usual corn, soybeans, and wheat, he raised sweet corn, green beans, peas, tomatoes, asparagus, and sunflowers.
 He married Marjorie Brauer in 1946 and together raised 5 children.
 The farm eventually evolved into a full-service grain elevator business called Maplehurst Farms, Inc. and today includes not only farm land and grain elevators, but also custom fertilizer and chemical application, and trucking at 10 different locations.